TPower2112/Watercolor-Meditation/README.md

 # Watercolor-Meditation
-a daily creativity practice that became a meditation practice
+## A daily creativity practice that became a meditation practice